ojaswane/Skecho/README.md

 - **Blob / Organic card container** (gooey/liquid UI): implement an “organic” card shape (like the reference chip-card) as a renderer style option (e.g. `style: blob` / `style: organic`), ideally via an SVG path (`fabric.Path` / `loadSVGFromString`) or a quick MVP version by composing rounded-rect + circles with matching fill.
 - **Image generation / replacement:** allow users to generate (or swap) images for `media` blocks (hero images, card thumbnails) via an image-gen step, without changing the layout geometry (`bbox` stays fixed).
+- **Two-pass layout refinement:** add a post-process “refiner” pass after generation to normalize spacing, de-overlap, snap to grid, and improve visual hierarchy.
+Optionally swap this deterministic refiner with an AI refiner that sees the render snapshot and outputs adjusted JSON.

 ## Getting Started